MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-real-time-protection-microsoft-defender-antivirus.md

 ### Real-time protection policy settings

-For the most current settings, see get the latest ADMX files in your central store to access the correct policy options.
+For the most current settings, get the latest ADMX files in your central store.
 See [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](/troubleshoot/windows-client/group-policy/create-and-manage-central-store) and download the latest files.

 ### Disable real-time protection in Group Policy